deadflowers/bitcurrents-log-analyzer/README.md

 The charts will populate, and the detailed IP table will appear below.
 You can now distinguish OS/Bot and any suspicious paths hit directly in the table.
 - Add new paths to your watchlist on-the-fly using the "Add to Suspicious List" feature.

-Being conservative wiwth credits we keep an ip cache file as well automatically.
+Being conservative with credits we keep an ip cache file as well automatically.

+About the logs I made a sample based on some real logs, it is provided in the app as data to test.
+If you are not having luck when running your own, check your nginx config:

 ### NGINX